bar181/openai-agents/modules/module3-basic-agents/docs/tutorial.md

 2. **Advanced Agent Exercise:**
    - Add a new tool to the generic lifecycle agent
    - Implement custom lifecycle hooks for logging
+   - Extend the multi-tool agent with a new tool category
+   - Implement context preservation between tool executions

 3. **Integration Exercise:**
    - Create a new endpoint combining multiple agent capabilities